Our Services

 Helpful Resources

-Rapid cycling bipolar disorder means 4 or more mood episodes in 12 months, often intensified by sleep disruption, hormonal or thyroid changes, stress, substance use, or medication shifts; it is serious but treatable.
+Rapid cycling bipolar disorder is defined as 4 or more mood episodes within 12 months.
+Common triggers include sleep disruption, hormonal or thyroid changes, stress, substance use, and medication changes.
+While serious, rapid cycling bipolar disorder is treatable with the right care plan.

-New medical steps often include a medication review that prioritizes mood stabilizers and rethinks antidepressants, screening for thyroid and sleep disorders, strict sleep routines plus IPSRT or CBT, and substance reduction, with urgent care for suicidal thoughts, psychosis, or severe insomnia; there are several factors to consider, so see below for complete details that can guide your next healthcare decisions.
+Effective medical steps typically involve: a medication review prioritizing mood stabilizers and reconsidering antidepressants, screening for thyroid and sleep disorders, establishing strict sleep routines paired with IPSRT or CBT, and reducing substance use.
+Seek urgent care immediately for suicidal thoughts, psychosis, or severe insomnia.

 When someone with bipolar disorder feels like their moods are switching faster and harder than before, it can be frightening.
 What once felt predictable may now seem chaotic.
 This pattern is often called rapid cycling bipolar disorder, and understanding rapid cycling bipolar triggers is essential to regaining stability.